rcantini/rcantini.github.io/content/courses/_index.md

 <h3 id="courses"><strong>Courses</strong></h3>

 <p style="margin-bottom: 0px;">
-<a href="https://www.unical.it/storage/cds/7419/activities/83787/" target="_blank">Distributed Systems and Cloud/Edge Computing for the Internet of Things</a><br>The practicals discuss the main concepts behind Edge and Cloud computing, introducing the available tools and frameworks for modeling, simulating, and implementing interoperable IoT applications.</p>
 <a href="https://www.unical.it/storage/cds/7179/activities/100549/" target="_blank">Sistemi Operativi</a><br>
 The practicals discuss the principles of concurrent programming, synchronization, and access to shared data in multi-threaded applications.
 <ul>
 <li>Academic years: 2022 - 2023, 2021-2022</li>
 </ul>
 </p>

 <p style="margin-bottom: 0px;">
 <a href="https://www.unical.it/storage/cds/7419/activities/83787/" target="_blank">Distributed Systems and Cloud/Edge Computing for the Internet of Things</a><br>
 The practicals discuss the main concepts behind Edge and Cloud computing, introducing the available tools and frameworks for modeling, simulating, and implementing interoperable IoT applications.